Architectural Panels Installer That Doesn’t Compromise

 Aesthetically, you can’t go wrong with metal.
-Structural insulated panels (SIP) offer endless options in color, building design and texture.
-And finish to enhance the visual appeal of most any commercial construction project.
+Structural insulated panels (SIP) offer endless options in color, building design, and texture.
+And finish enhancing the visual appeal of most any commercial construction project.

 Architectural insulated metal panel (IMP) systems help you reimagine metal with one of the industry’s best combinations of aesthetics, performance, sustainability, and value.

-The insulated wall panels provides outstanding thermal efficiency and moisture control.
-Lowering a building materials and labor initial construction cost while improving energy efficiency over the life of the building envelope.
+The insulated wall panels provide outstanding thermal efficiency and moisture control.
+Lowering building materials and labor initial construction cost while improving energy efficiency over the life of the building envelope.

 We install perfected architectural insulated metal panel systems, offering a wide range of panel lengths, widths, and thickness for the ultimate in design flexibility.
 The panels have factored insulation foam core, minimizing insulation gaps.

 Through this process, the insulated wall panels improve thermal performance.
 Address air infiltration and offer superior defense against water intrusion – all while providing tremendous design flexibility.

 Depending on the job complexity and size.
 IMPs can be installed at a rate of up to 5,000 square feet per shift on an industrial project.
 And up to 1,100 square feet per shift by a four-man crew on an architectural project.

 To prevent structural and aesthetic issues with the finished product, framing needs to be within the IMP manufacturers’ design criteria.
 Metal building girts are often locked into place.
 To ensure girts are level until the IMPs are installed, at which point the blocking can be removed.